 More than the evil Black Swan, the pure but doomed White Swan, the naive Giselle, or spoiled Kitri, to most audiences the Sugar Plum Fairy embodies the ideal ballerina: queenly, gracious and generous, with dazzling but unflashy technique.
 Exquisite pointework is a hallmark of her variation, as illustrated in Yuri Grigorivich’s version for the Bolshoi.

 Despite the countless reinventions of The Nutcracker over the decades, a few things appear not to have changed since the ballet’s premiere in 1892 in St. Petersburg.
 Critics of that production, choreographed by Lev Ivanov, decried the hordes of children who swarmed the stage normally reserved for the world’s most brilliant technicians.
-(Ballet to the People sympathizes with those early critics, as she found herself at San Francisco Ballet’s production longing to swipe a toy soldier’s rifle and wipe out a miniature infantry battalion to make room for more grown-ups.
+(Ballet to the People sympathizes with those early critics, as she found herself at San Francisco Ballet’s production longing to order a miniature infantry battalion back to their barracks, to make room for more grown-ups on stage.
 But she is aware of the power wielded by parents of toy soldiers and mice who buy tickets by the bushel.)

 The Italian ballerina who danced the first Sugar Plum Fairy, Antonietta Dell’Era, was derided by critics at the time as “corpulent” and “podgy.”